bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.1.7 - 31.03.2014 =
+* Update : Fancybox is updated.
+* Budfix : We fixed the bug of navigation when Gallery Template is a static front page.

 = V4.1.6 - 05.03.2014 =
 * Budfix : Plugin optimization is done.